After You Apply - Newly Admitted

-Your financial aid application information will be sent to the CSULB Financial Aid Office electronically within 5 – 7 business days of when you complete it.
+Your financial aid application information will be sent to the CSULB Office of Financial Aid and Scholarships within 5 – 7 business days of when you complete it.
 Your application will be processed by CSULB if:

 - You listed CSULB school code 001139 on your application for financial aid.